ecssiah/libgdx-and-jruby/README.md

     end

-Any variable declared with a capital letter in Ruby is considered a constant and shouldn't be changed.
+Any variable declared with a capital letter in Ruby is considered a constant and shouldn't be modified.
 Ruby allows for parallel assignment as in the last line.
 This is also how I declare something like an enum.

     Left, Right, Up, Down, Center = 0, 1, 2, 3, 4

 This will work for many purposes where you would use an enum in Java like the state of an entity.
+Alternatively, you could use symbols.

+    :left, :right, :up, :down, :center

+You don't even need to declare symbols or instance variables ahead of time in Ruby.
+Just use them when you need them and the : or @ will tell Ruby how to handle them.

 TextureSetup.rb: